rosselli/design-patterns-implemented.concepts/patterns/creational/multiton/readme.md

 # Multiton

-+ To have only a list of named instances that are used, **like a singleton but with N instances**.
++ It has a list of named instances that are used, **like a singleton but with N instances**.

 + _This is **considered to be an anti-pattern**.
 For better testability and maintainability **use dependency injection**_.